All Products

 ★★★☆☆

-The master node and the replica node are deployed on different machines in the same zone.
+The master and replica nodes are deployed on different machines in the same zone.
 If the master node fails, the high availability (HA) system performs a failover to prevent service interruption caused by a single point of failure (SPOF).

 ★★★★☆

-The master node and the replica node are deployed in two different zones of the same region.
-If the zone in which the master node resides is disconnected due to force majeure factors such as a power or network failure, the HA system performs a failover to ensure continuous availability of the entire instance.
+The master and replica nodes are deployed in two different zones of the same region.
+If the zone in which the master node resides is disconnected due to factors such as a power or network failure, the HA system performs a failover to ensure continuous availability of the entire instance.

 Cross-region disaster recovery solution